-Dissolve the yeast in lukewarm water, then add the flour and begin to knead.
+Dissolve the yeast in lukewarm water, then add the flour and start kneading.

-Add the salt and oil, then work until you get a smooth, elastic dough.
+Add the salt and extra virgin olive oil, then work until you obtain a smooth, elastic dough.

-Cover and let rise for 6-8 hours (or until it doubles in size).
+Cover and let rise for 6-8 hours (or until it doubles in volume).

-Divide the dough into two balls and stretch them by hand on a lightly floured surface.
+Divide the dough into two balls and stretch them with your hands on a lightly floured surface.

-Spread the tomato passata over each base, add a drizzle of oil and a pinch of salt.
+Top each base with the tomato passata, a drizzle of oil and a pinch of salt.

-Bake at 250°C (conventional oven or on a baking stone) for about 7-8 minutes.
+Bake at 250°C (conventional oven or with a baking stone) for about 7-8 minutes.

 Remove from the oven and finish with a drizzle of extra virgin olive oil and fresh basil.